ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_in_bulk.rst

 FIXME, should we tell people to only raise one at a time, or (say) 5 PRs at once?

-As with your first PR, please don't "force push" updates to GitHub as it makes the reviewers (and submitters) life a lot harder.
+As with your first PR, please don't "squash" updates to GitHub as it makes the reviewers (and submitters) life a lot harder.

-After each PR has been merged please update the `CHANGELOG.md <https://github.com/ansible/ansible/blob/devel/CHANGELOG.md>`_ so your module is listed under the "New Modules" section for the new release.

 Finally
 ```````